 The shapes are outlined with a bolder line, made up of coral stitch and chain stitch, and then they are filled.
 The filling is the thing that amazes me – the range of filling designs is limited only by the stitcher’s imagination, really.
 The fillings are executed on the fabric with threads drawn out, to lighten the look of them, or to enhance the pattern.

 The thread employed is coton a broder, something I’ve been mentioning a lot lately.
 This is a non-divisible 4-ply mercerized cotton that comes in sizes 12 (large) to 40 (small).
-Actually, here in the States, it’s easier to find 16 through 40 – sizes 16 through 35 are produced by DMC, and Anchor seems to be the only available size 40.
-You can find coton a broder in the US through specialty shops – I usually order mine through Lacis.
+Actually, here in the States, it’s easier to find 16 through 35, which are produced by DMC.
+You can find coton a broder in the US through specialty shops – I usually order mine through Hedgehog Handworks or Lacis.

 One thing you’ll notice about Schwalm embroidery is that it looks rather “folk-ish,” and there’s a reason for that.
 Schwalm developed among the peasants of Germany, as a decorative embroidery for the “average” person, rather than for the wealthy.
 The “wealthy” counterpart of Schwalm whitework could perhaps be considered Dresden whitework, which looks more like lace and was worked by professional houses to supply the stuff to those who could afford it.

 Of course, you have to consider the sheer fine-ness of the muslin then, and that it was woven by hand.
 An interesting story is told in a pamphlet published by Lacis on their whitework museum (PDF): “The story is told that when a Nawab reproved his daughter for allowing her skin to be seen through her clothes, she demonstrated that she was wearing no less than eleven thicknesses of such material.”

 Now – I’ve strayed from the point – back to Schwalm and the book at hand.